 All personal pensions work on a defined contribution ‘money purchase’ basis.
 This means that the money you save into your Personal pension plan is invested (typically in investment funds) and is then used at retirement to provide you with pension benefits.
 So in theory the more you save, the better your pension should be at retirement.

-On reaching retirement, you use the money that has built up in your personal pension either as cash (up to 25% of which is normally tax free), income or a combination both (see New Rules About Pensions).
+On reaching retirement, you use the money that has built up in your personal pension either as cash (up to 25% of which is normally tax free), income or a combination of both (see About Pension Freedoms ).

 A personal pension is really just a long term savings plan (albeit a very tax efficient one) that is designed to provide you with savings at retirement.
 The value of these pension savings will be dependent upon how much money you've paid in, how long you have had your money invested and how well the fund has performed.